 Get serious about retirement and estate planning

 Employers do a poor job explaining all of the benefits that might come with employment.
 One thing to note is that contributing to a workplace retirement account like a 403b or 401k is one of the easiest ways to build wealth.
+(Find out, "should I max out my 401k?")
 If your employer does not offer a 401k, consider opening an Individual Retirement Account (IRA).

 During this decade, you are closer to retirement age than you were in your 20s.
 Think about what age you’d like to retire.
 The most powerful thing about retirement accounts is that they are more than just saving for retirement.
 In fact, we should replace the phrase “saving for retirement” with “investing for retirement.”

 Investing for retirement is the best way to build wealth in your 30s.
 Truly, it’s the best way to build wealth at any age!
 Become familiar with the retirement accounts available to you and make contributing to them a priority.